sumyapp/basecamp3_slack_notify/README.md

   * Please edit secrets.yml or your environment variables.
   * About Slack
     * ENV["SLACK_INCOMING_WEBHOOK_URL"]
-      * Please add new incoming webhook to your slack channnel.
+      * Please add new incoming webhook to your slack channel.
 And set the url to env
     * icon_emoji
       * Please add `:basecamp:` emoji to your slack team
   * About Basecamp3